 Offering mentorship and pastoral care without a plan to continuously reach new people can lead a church to stagnation.
 Therefore, it is key that your church has a strategic plan for evangelism that extends beyond the launch date.
 Does your church plant continue to focus on evangelism post the launch?

 Many church plants take the step to institute official leadership posts soon after the launch.
 Sounding official is great, but it can actually prove to be detrimental for a new church.

 Jim Griffith and Bill Easum stress the difference between being organized and being official.
 While the former is essential, the latter should be deferred until church planters are able to identify and assess leaders who have proven themselves in the fellowship.
 You might find that many who are involved in the early stages of the launch move on in the course of the church’s early growth.

 This process of identifying, assessing, releasing and equipping leaders is a complicated one and can take a few years.
 Are you rushing to formalize the leadership at your new church plant?

 Getting people to show up on a Sunday morning (in person or online) is often the focal point for many churches.
 However, that’s far from enough!
 It’s equally important to have a solid plan to plug people into the church community and help them grow in their walk with God.
 It takes a lot more than weekend services to do that!

 Your church needs to come up with a strategic and coherent plan for the rest of the week – Bible study, small groups, mid-week ministry – because there’s a lot more to think about!
 Is your church plan solely focused on the weekend services?

 What are some of the other mistakes that church planters need to watch out for?
 Leave a comment below and share your insights with us.

 That’s not all!
-We also have an amazing free resource for church planters like you.
-Get the 5 Essential Ideas for Church Planters for a list of factors to consider as you plan to launch your church.
+We also have amazing free resources for church planters like you.
+Get our Church Plant Timeline for a check list of things to do as you plan to launch your church.
 Download your free copy today!